 - Proof of Singaporean nationality or PR status of confirmed cases for residential premises, except employees’ dormitories

 - ACRA Bizfile with a record of not exceeding six months from the application date for employees’ dormitories and other non-residential sites

 - Every proof of payment for qualifying expenses with detailed costing breakdown, which includes:

 - Receipt and original invoice from the vendor offering cleaning services or the certified true copy of an invoice endorsed with the applicant’s complete name, date, wet-ink signature or thumbprint, company stamp (if applicable), certified true copy stamp, on every printed page

 - Proof of payment to the vendor, such as bank statement or cheque

-Hiring third-party professional office cleaning and disinfection services in Singapore can be pretty costly.
+Hiring third-party professional office cleaning, antimicrobial surface coating and disinfection services in Singapore can be pretty costly.
 Fortunately, NEA’s Cleaning Assistance Scheme helps ease this burden by covering up to fifty percent of the cleaning and disinfection services cost for premises with confirmed cases of COVID-19.
 Therefore, qualified premise owners should take advantage of this assistance and apply for the scheme.